JPDSousa/ExtendedStringBuilder/README.md

 How To Use?
 ---------------

-Simply call `StringBuilder.create()` to create a default (extended) string builder.
+Simply call `ExtStringBuilder.create()` to create a default (extended) string builder.
 From there just use the available methods to build your strings!

 Conditional concatenation
 -------------------------